bradleeharr/MindfulYT/README.md

 # MindfulYT v0.2
 Browser extension.
-I notice I spend too much time on YouTube, so this is a browser extension with reminders to take breaks.
+This is a simple browser extension that will occasionally prompt you a simple reminder to take a break when watching YouTube videos.

+Features

+* Block Shorts

 To use, clone the repository, then load the unpacked extension in Chrome.